hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 ---

 ### How to wash?
 I wash my down jacket by hand.
 However, you can also gently wash your down jacket in a washing machine.
-You can also use a special <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F890310%2Fnikwax-down-wash-direct" rel="nofollow" target="_blank">washing liquid</a> for down.
+You can also use a special <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F890310%2Fnikwax-down-wash-direct"  target="_blank">washing liquid</a> for down.

 ---